neekey/grunt-multi/README.md

 }
 ```

-After configuration you just run `grunt multi:func`( or any defined sub task ) to execute the multi version of copy.
+After configuration, you just run `grunt multi:func`( or any defined sub task ) to execute the multi version of copy.

-### options
+### Options

 Available options: